ricardodelarocha/Research/README.md

 # README
 ## Research
-Directories for some of my research projects.
+Directories of some of my research projects.